How Do Budgies Die?

 Sum Up

 So, budgies can leave us for all sorts of reasons – getting sick, hurt, eating badly, too much stress, not enough water, poison, or even because their parents were too closely related.
-To keep them chirping happily, they need good stuff like sunlight, fresh air, clean water, and the right food.
+They need good stuff like sunlight, fresh air, clean water, and the right food to keep them chirping happily.

 But, hey, paying close attention to them and spotting when something’s off is super important.
 Budgies can sometimes go quickly without warning.
 Knowing what might go wrong helps us do our best to avoid it, making sure our feathered friends stick around, happy and healthy, for a long, long time.

-At the very end of this, I’ve got a little ask for you – if you found this helpful, could you share it around?
+At the very end of this, I have a little ask for you—if you found this helpful, could you share it around?
 It could really help someone else out.
 Thanks a bunch.